IngoMarquart/rfcc/README.md

 ## Cluster compositions

 Once the model is fit, we can extract the composition of clusters.
-Let's see which car types and cylinders have the best and worst miles-per-gallon performance.
+Let's see which car types and manufacturers have the best and worst miles-per-gallon performance.

 First, we use the cluster_descriptions method to return the compositions for each cluster.